No Mercy: How A Kansas Town Is Grappling With Its Hospital's Closure

 It has been "very startling" to watch the way health care has evolved, Baker said.
 Patients once stayed in the hospital for weeks after surgery and now, she said, "they come in and they have their gallbladder out and go home the same day."

-With that, payments and reimbursement practices from government and health insurers changed too, valuing procedures rather than time spent in the hospital.
+With that, payments and reimbursement practices from government and health insurers changed, too, valuing procedures rather than time spent in the hospital.
 Rural hospitals nationwide have struggled under that formula, the GAO report found.

 Acknowledging the challenge, the federal government established some programs to help hospitals that serve poorer populations survive.
 Through a program called 340B, some hospitals get reduced prices on expensive drugs.